datagovsg/job-descriptions/Product_Manager.md

 [:back: Back to main](README.md)

-# Product Manager (Data Science Platforms)
+# Product Manager (Data Products)

-The Government Digital Services (GDS) group in GovTech uses technology and data to deliver a great digital experience, creating a more connected Singapore.
+GovTech's Data Science and AI team uses technology and data to help the government deliver a great digital experience.

-## What to Expect:
+## What the role is

-- Product Inception and Evolution: Interface with product participants and stakeholders, including government agencies, analysts, developers, competitors, vendors and executive management to assimilate critical information for product visioning and developing product prospects.
-- Product Visioning: Set long-term vision and strategy for products.
-Optimise products to achieve business goals, while maximising returns on investment for whole-of-Government.
-- Product Evangelist: Create awareness and buy-in for the product vision both internally and externally.
-Using product roadmaps and evidence, convey the “why” behind the products you build, and the strategic decisions you take.
+Product managers help make sure the right things get done.
+At a high level, this means establishing a clear vision for what a product should be and what needs to be done to get there.
+On a day to day basis, this means handling all the different facets of a project and making sure they are coordinated.
+And at the core, this means building a foundation of knowledge across user needs, technical constraints, and design goals so you can act as a bridge across all of them.

+As part of the Data Products team, you will build software for government agencies to better understand and use their data to improve operations and decision making.

+## Concretely this means:

+- Understanding users better than anyone else
+  - Conducting user studies to understand their needs and problems
+  - Analysing data to uncover usage patterns that inform product decisions
+  - Researching the industry to understand existing solutions

+- Keeping things organised
+  - Running efficient meetings to keep people updated and make good decisions
+  - Prioritising, planning, and tracking what needs to be done
+  - Documenting key information and decisions about the product

+- Communicating across teams
+  - Explaining technical considerations to non-technical audiences
+  - Public-speaking, giving presentations and writing papers
+  - Identifying key stakeholders, including government agencies, industry partners and the broader tech community, and convincing them to give their support
+  - Coordinating efforts across multiple functions including marketing, legal and finance

+- Making good product decisions
+  - Working with designers to create intuitive user experiences
+  - Creating multiple proposals for the many forms a product can take
+  - Driving the team toward consensus on what the product should be

+- Work closely with the engineering team
-- Product Building: Translate the product strategy into detailed, actionable plans/ technical requirements for analysts and development teams.
-Work with infrastructure teams to determine appropriate system architecture, design data models, databases, applications and system functionalities.
+  - Translating the product strategy into detailed, actionable plans for business and engineering teams
-- Product Ownership: Work closely with engineering teams as a product owner.
-Scope and prioritise activities based on business and customer impact.
-Plans should comprise incremental improvements and iterative development towards the final product vision.
-Solve problems as they pop up.
-- Drive Growth: Be the voice of the user, actively test the product with users and get feedback first hand.
-Gain a good understanding of customer experience, generate new ideas that grow market share, improve customer experience and drive growth.

-## How to Succeed:

-- Practical experience in product management or software engineering
-- Understanding of technology stacks and level of effort required to deliver product features.
-- Knowledge of data analytics and web technologies will be an added advantage
-- Excellent stakeholder management skills
-- Degree in Computer Science or Engineering preferred
+You will work on meaningful projects that solve problems pertinent to our society, from transportation, to education, to healthcare.
+The public sector is full of opportunities where even the simplest software can have a big impact on people’s lives.
+We are here to improve how we live as a society through what we can offer as a government.

+## What it is like working here

+- **Rapid Prototyping** - Instead of spending too much time debating ideas we prefer testing them.
+This identifies potential problems quickly, and more importantly, conveys what is possible to others easily.
+- **Ownership** - In addition to technical responsibilities, this means having opinions on what is being done and having ideas on what should be done next.
+Building something that you believe in is the best way to build something good.
+- **Continuous Learning** - Working on new ideas often means not fully understanding what you are working on.
+Taking time to learn new architectures, frameworks, technologies, and even languages is not just encouraged but essential.

+## What we are looking for

+We look for people who:

+- Have experience writing code
+- Can analyse and use data to solve problems
-- Interest in machine learning and data products a plus
+- Have an interest in data science and machine learning
+- Have good design sense
+- Have solid communication and stakeholder management skills
+- Take initiative to make things happen
+- Want to work for the public good